 Bobcat cornerback Ian Wells and defensive coordinator Jimmy Burrow

 Jimmy Burrow joined the Ohio Football coaching staff as defensive coordinator on Jan.
 4, 2005 and reunited with Frank Solich after two seasons together at Nebraska (2001-02).
-The 2012 campaign marks the ninth season for Burrow as the Bobcats' defensive coordinator.
+The 2012 campaign marks the 10th season for Burrow as the Bobcats' defensive coordinator.
 In addition to running the defense, Burrow works directly with the safeties.

 Since arriving in Athens, Burrow has coached 28 All-MAC players and All-Americans Dion Byrum (2005) and Noah Keller (2009).

 He has also seen three of his players selected to the NFL Draft over the last six years.
 Defensive end Landon Cohen was taken in the seventh round of the 2008 draft by the Detroit Lions, and Mike Mitchell was selected by the Oakland Raiders in the second round of the 2009 draft.
 In the 2014 NFL Draft, cornerback Travis Carrie was selected by the Oakland Raiders in the seventh round.

 During the 2013 campaign, Ohio was faced with replacing five starters from the 2012 team.
 Despite having to replace five key starters from the Bobcats' defensive squad, Burrow's unit still featured a group that ranked in the Mid-American Conference's top five in total defense.

 Ohio's defense limited five opponents to fewer than 300 yards of total offense.
 In addition, Burrow's defense scheme accounted for 36 sacks and 14 interceptions.